DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 **Preserved or co-opted:**

-- Religious traditions that emphasized human submission to divine authority
+- Religious traditions that emphasized human submission to Regal authority
-- Mythological accounts that portrayed the old Reges as distant and mysterious
+- Mythological accounts that portrayed the old **Reges** as distant and mysterious
 - Ritual systems that channeled human devotion toward invisible authorities